kubernetes-sigs/gateway-api/geps/gep-1748/index.md

 * Issue: [#1748](https://github.com/kubernetes-sigs/gateway-api/issues/1748)
 * Status: Experimental

-???+ Prolonged Experimental Phase
+{{< details title="Prolonged Experimental Phase" >}}
 This GEP will be in the "Experimental" channel for a prolonged period of time.
 This explores the interaction of Gateway API with the Multi-Cluster Services API.
 Until the MCS API is also GA, it will be impossible for this GEP to graduate beyond "Experimental".

 This GEP is also exempt from the [Probationary Period][expprob] rules as it predated them.

-[expprob]:../overview.md#probationary-period
+{{< /details >}}

+[expprob]:/enhancements/overview/#probationary-period

 ## TLDR